-In millions 2011 ; 2010 2009
+In millions 2011 2 010 2009

-Income tax (benefit) expense at the U.S. federal tax rate of 35% \$ 17 \$ 32 \$ 22
+Income tax (benefit) expense at the U.S. federal tax rate of 35% \$ 68 \$ 47 \$ 33

 Foreign income tax differential (19) (23) (33)

-U.S. permanent book/tax differences 4 2 (1)
+U.S. permanent book/tax differences 3 2 (1)

 Tax audit settlements (12)

 Change in liability for unrecognized tax benefits 2 4 11

 Nondeductible transaction costs 4

 Federal capital loss valuation allowance 5

 Japan valuation allowance release (40)

-Other, net (1) (1) (2)
+Other, net (1) (2)

-Total income tax (benefit) expense \$ \$ (26) \$ (3)
+Total income tax (benefit) expense \$ 51 \$ (11) \$ 8

 NCR's tax provisions include a provision for income taxes in certain tax jurisdictions where its subsidiaries are profitable, but reflect only a portion of the tax benefits related to certain foreign subsidiaries' tax losses due to the uncertainty of the ultimate realization of future benefits from these losses.
 During 2011, we favorably settled examinations with the Canada Revenue Agency (CRA) for the tax years of 1997 through 2001 that resulted in a \$12 million tax benefit.
-In addition, 2011 tax expense was favorably impacted by the mix of taxable profits and losses by country.
 The 2010 tax benefit was favorably impacted by the release of a \$40 million valuation allowance in the third quarter of 2010 that was no longer required on specific deferred tax assets in NCR's subsidiary in Japan and by the mix of taxable profits and losses by country.
-The 2009 tax benefit was favorably impacted by the mix of taxable profits and losses by country.
+The 2009 tax expense was favorably impacted by the mix of taxable profits and losses by country.